 - If you expect a direct response or action, use the “To” field.

-- If you want to keep people in the loop in a transparent way, use the “CC” field.
+- If you want to keep people in the loop or send copies in a transparent way, use the “Cc” field.

-- If someone is not meant to be a direct recipient, use “CC.”
+- If someone is not meant to be a main recipient, use “Cc.”

-- If you want to share an email with someone secretly, use “BCC”, but exercise ethical discretion when doing so.
+- If you want to share information with someone discreetly, use “Bcc,” but exercise ethical discretion when doing so.

-Now that you understand the differences between these fields, you can assemble emails with intention, courtesy, and proper etiquette.
+Now that you understand the differences between these fields, you can set up and send emails with intention and courtesy.
 You’ll ensure your emails appear professional and respect recipients’ boundaries and privacy.
-You’ll also avoid any awkward email blunders that could hurt others or harm your reputation.
+You’ll also avoid awkward email blunders that hurt others or harm your reputation.